AyhamJaradat/AyhamJaradat/README.md

 😄 And, no need to tell you about Object-Oriented, Java and Algorithms.
 But **I love them** 😄

-and BTW, I love these emojis 👯 🔭 🌱 ⚡ 📫 💬
+and BTW, I love these emojis too 👯 🔭 🌱 ⚡ 📫 💬